INTRODUCTION

 • Compliance with original project proposal as submitted by the applicant

-Upon completion of this mission report, the beneficiary will send it to euradwp13@sckcen.be.
-These mission reports will be stored and will serve as valuable output to evaluate the EURAD Mobility Programme.
+Upon completion of this mission report, the awardee will send it to euradmobility@sckcen.be.
+These mission reports will be stored and will serve as valuable output to evaluate the EURAD-2 Mobility Programme.

 OBLIGATIONS OF THE BENEFICIARY OF THE EURAD MOBILITY GRANT

-Successful applicants are obliged to submit a mission report not later than 30 days after completion of the activity.
-This report should be sent to euradWP13@sckcen.be.
-Failure to submit the mission report will require the applicant to return the entire received lump sum.
+Successful awardees are obliged to submit a mission report not later than 30 days after completion of the activity.
+This report should be sent to euradmobility@sckcen.be.
+Failure to submit the mission report will result in not accepting the claim in the ‘Use of resources’..

-All publications resulting from the mobility activities shall acknowledge the EURAD Mobility Programme by using the following sentence:
+All publications resulting from the mobility activities shall acknowledge the EURAD-2 Mobility Programme by using the following sentence: